My Stereo System

 ![]() |

 Pink Floyd, The Wall (CBS, USA, 2LP).
 This is a 1979/80 original CBS USA first/second issue according to the matrix numbers in the deadwaxm mastered by Doug Sax at The Mastering Lab (TML-M stamped in the deadwax).
 It is absolutely mint and when I got it pre-owned in 2024, the clingwrap had never been taken off.
-I was the first one to open the gatefold since its purchase about 45 years ago.
+I was the first one to open the gatefold since its purchase about 46 years ago.
 It is a standard pressing and it sounds sublime.
 There is the odd pop and click, and a small scratch, but these are masked by the amazing dynamics this LP has.
 I played it for visiting friends who had never heard vinyl before, and they were absolutely stunned.
 I am not sure if there are other versions that will sound better, but this one is just superb.
 My copy does not have the title printed on the cover but is on a sticker on the plastic wrapping.
 For me, Side 3 is easily the best part of the album, especially with Hey You and Comfortably Numb.
-Maybe it is because I do not like Roger Waters, but he really overcooks things sometimes with the permanent references to his father, a WW2 pilot.
+Maybe it is because I do not like Roger Waters, but he really overcooks things sometimes with the constant references to his father, a WW2 pilot.
 Aeroplanes and crashes are a recurring theme, from Dark Side of the Moon to The Wall, and then The Final Cut.
-I really find Water's public statements annoying.
+I really find his socialist public statements annoying.
+He screams and whinges.
+Gilmour though, sings; a class act.
 Maybe the time will come that I will purchase a new copy, simply to not hear the scratch that lasts for about three or four rotations.
-As someone said the other day, a scratch will always appear on the quietest sections of a record.
+A scratch will always appear on the quietest sections of a record.
 Yet another law of Murphy. |

 ![]() |

 Pink Floyd, Wish You Were Here (CBS, USA).
 I own three copies.
 The first is a 1975 CBS USA OG, still in shrink wrap and with a promo sticker.
 I also had a Columbia Halfspeed Master back in the eighties and I hunted down one again, shown below.
 The older copy has seen better days and despite a good clean on a VPI 16.5 as well as a Degritter, there is still a lot of surface noise but the music still sounds surprisingly good.
 I am keeping it simply for nostalgia's sake.
 Note the slight difference between the cover photos of the American releases compared to the European releases.
+Whichever pressing you listen to, prepare yourself for an extraordinary experience.
+What I like is that the album starts and ends with Richard Wright's playing.
+The album starts slowly with Shine on You Crazy Diamond, Parts 1 to 5, and builds to a climax, with Wish You Were Here on Side Two.
+It then winds down with the rest of Shine on You Crazy Diamond, Parts 6 to 9.
+The final few minutes are just exquisite.
+You are left with a sense of deep sadness, as experienced by the four contributing members, that Syd Barrett was no longer there.
+This was the best possible farewell.
+I do not keep record of which albums I play each week, but Wish You Were Here is definitely on the turntable at least twice.
+I also rotate between the three copies, despite the US pressing's surface noise. |

 |